 Only fear makes you think that running away and hiding is a good idea !
 Well, let me tell you one thing, IT IS NOT (not always).

 I dont want to do that anymore.
-I can’t play pretend anymore, and I certainly can’t ignore that it is also my fight.
+I can’t play pretend anymore, and I certainly can’t ignore that it just might be my life battle.

 A couple years ago, the « Who » behind this blog was just me, a (grown) woman who didn’t understand her body, nor her mind.
 Who was looking for support as well as understanding.
 Now, I realize that because I started this blog, I have been able to meet to most supportive and caring community I had ever been part of.
-I’m talking about you Spoonies and Chronic illness fighters and therefore, the « Who » is growing bigger and bigger everyday.
+I’m talking about you Spoonies, Survivors, Warriors and Chronic Illness fighters of all kinds and therefore, the « Who and why » is getting bigger and clearer everyday.

 There are literally thousands, and overall, millions of people from everywhere who share the same thoughts, fears and struggles.
-And thanks to them – and to the internet obviously – I realized that I am definitely not the only one suffering in silence and that no one should ever have to fight this alone, only because it is hard to explain and therefore to understand.
+And thanks to them – and to the internet obviously – I realized that I am definitely not the only one suffering in silence and that no one should ever have to struggle alone, only because it is hard to explain and therefore, understand.

 The people I’ve met thanks to this blog – the ones I run to when I need support – need me to fight along with them so we can finally end the stigma surrounding our conditions.

 Every time I share my experience, I know I might be sharing someone else’s too if not many, and it is more helpful than I could have ever expected.
 It might be the closest I ever got to closure.
 The more we speak up and share our experiences, the sooner we will be heard and maybe one day, treated properly.